TRArailgrants

 Available Grants

-Consolidated Rail and Infrastructure Safety Improvements Grant (CRISI)
+NEW!
+FY23-24 Consolidated Rail and Infrastructure Safety Improvements Grant (CRISI)

 $10 billion has been set aside for expanded CRISI grants, $5 billion of which much be authorized by the 2023-2024 Congress.
 This is a discretionary grant managed by the Federal Railroad Administration.
 Eligible grantees include public entities like counties, states, and cities but also include Class II and Class III railroads, rail-related transportation research boards and university transportation centers, and certain non-profits related to railroads as well.